saiko-tech/csgo-centrifuge/README.md

 ⚠️ Currently the very latest map versions are not supported - so you need to use a fall-back image in case the requested radar image is missing (i.e. when you get a HTTP 404 error)!

+### Limitations / Contact

+The public service does not offer any uptime or compatibility guarantees.
+It also doesn't allow listing/indexing of all map versions or access to the BSP files.

+If you are interested in a business-grade service please get in touch - you can find contact details on the [saiko.tech](https://saiko.tech/) website.

 ### Usage

 #### URL Formats